Heydon/inclusive-design-checklist/README.md

 # Inclusive Design Checklist

 Aims to be the **biggest** checklist of inclusive design considerations ever.
 Includes items for accessibility, performance, device support, interoperability, and language.
+Pull requests welcome!

 - [ ] Minify CSS and JS, and remove unused/redundant code
 - [ ] Use screen reader and keyboard accessible HTML